S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 Here is an example of a driver framed as a **problem**:

-(current conditions) *Information is unstructured, kept in silos, and sometimes unrecorded*, (effect) *leading to people working with missing or outdated information, *(relevance) *which results in ineffectiveness and our clients' needs being unmet.*
+(current conditions) *Information is unstructured, kept in silos, and sometimes unrecorded*, (effect) *leading to people working with missing or outdated information*, (relevance) *which results in ineffectiveness and our clients' needs being unmet.*

 The same driver framed as an **opportunity**: